ONLYOFFICE/onlyoffice-confluence-cloud/README.md

 * **JWT Header**.

-## Using ONLYOFFICE integration app for Confluence Cloud
+## Using ONLYOFFICE app for Confluence Cloud

 In the Pages module, you can attach files to the created pages: open the right context menu, click on the Attachments item and upload a file from the device.